ericj303/serverless-crud-api-auth0/Auth0-Serverless-CRUD-API-with-Java-and-AWS-Blog.md

 ```
 As this is YAML, make sure they are all indented to the same level as the ListFlavors function.
 As the names indicate, ListOrders will return all orders, GetOrder a single order, CreateOrder makes a new one, UpdateOrder allows the flavor of an order to be changed, and DeleteOrder removes it.

 You need a place for your data, so next add a DynamoDB table.
-Add the following `resources` section, with `resources` key word aligned to the far left, like the `functions` and `provider` ones.
+Paste the following `resources` section, with `resources` key word aligned to the far left, like the `functions` and `provider` ones.
 ```
 resources:
   Resources: